spawnaga/Tensorflow_reinforcement_learning_trade_-ES_Options/README.md

 Given: ES 1 min OHLCV chart

-Method: by using Talib library in python, we will create technicals and train the agent on.
-In my trials, I will use OBV, OBV slop in 5 min, RSI, EMA 9 - EMA 26 difference value.
+Method: by using Talib library in python, we will create technicals and train the agent on them.
+In my work, I will use OBV, OBV slope for 5 min interval, RSI, EMA 9 - EMA 26 difference value.

 Tools: interactive brokers (TWS/IB GATEWAY) as a broker to collect OHLCV chart and python (I will use PyCharm platform)